-For color tunable lamps, the TM-21-11 projection for all LED colors used shall meet the requirement.
+For color tunable lamps, the TM-21-11 projection for all LED sources used shall meet the requirement.
 Compliance with the above shall be documented with a TM-21 lumen maintenance life projection report as detailed in TM-21, section 7.
 The report shall be generated using data from the LM-80 test report for the employed LED package/module/array model ("device"), the forward drive current applied to each device, and the in situ TMP{LED} temperature of the hottest device in the lamp.
 In addition to LM-80 reporting requirements, the following information shall be reported:

-- sampling method and sample size (per LM-80 section 4.3) - test results for each T_S and drive current combination - description of device including model number and whether device is an LED package, module or array (see Definitions) - ANSI target, and calculated CCT value(s) for each device in sample set - Δ u'v' chromaticity shift value on the CIE 1976 diagram for each device in sample set - a detailed rationale, with supporting data, for application of results to other devices (e.g. LED packages with other CCTs)
+- Sampling method and sample size (per LM-80 section 4.3) - Test results for each T_S and drive current combination - Description of device including model number and whether device is an LED package, module or array (see Definitions) - ANSI target, and calculated CCT value(s) for each device in sample set - Δ u'v' chromaticity shift value on the CIE 1976 diagram for each device in sample set - A detailed rationale, with supporting data, for application of results to other devices (e.g., LED packages with other CCTs)

-If units are tested both base-up and base-down, the average of all unit measured values shall be calculated for each orientation, and the reported lumen maintenance shall be the lesser of the two averages rounded to the nearest tenth of a percent.
+If units are tested both base-up and base-down, the average of surviving unit measured values shall be calculated for each orientation.
+If the difference between these averages is:

+- Greater than 3%, the reported lumen maintenance shall be the lesser of the two averages rounded to the nearest tenth of a percent. - Less than 3%, the reported lumen maintenance shall be the average of all surviving units rounded to the nearest tenth of a percent.